The 100% energy transition is a generational task for our society.

 CCP - CrossChargePoint

-Multifunctional e-charging stations: Added value through more functions
+Multifunctional e-charging points: Added value through more functions

-The research project "CrossChargePoint" investigates possibilities for charging stations with added value for users, cities, municipalities and operator organizations.
+The research project “CrossChargePoint” investigates possibilities for charging stations with added value for users, cities, municipalities and operator organisations.
 The aim is to support rural areas in particular in reducing greenhouse gas emissions.

-With CrossChargePoint, a decentralized intermediate energy storage network could be created at the charging stations, analogous to large pumped storage power plants.
-On the one hand, this could supply traffic with alternative fuels - electricity, gas, hydrogen - and on the other hand, support the local power grid.
-Fluctuations in supply and demand in the local power grid would thus be better absorbed.
+With CrossChargePoint, a decentralised intermediate energy storage network could be created analogous to large pumped storage power plants at the charging stations.
+In this way, on the one hand, transport can be supplied with alternative fuels - electricity, gas, hydrogen - and on the other hand, the local power grid can be supported.
+Fluctuations in supply and demand in the local electricity grid would thus be better absorbed.

 Regional requirements for the reduction of greenhouse gas emissions

-The research work takes into account special requirements of different regions due to different geographical, climatic and economic conditions.
-Especially in rural areas with low population density and limited grid capacity, the development of alternative fuel infrastructures is challenging.
-Economic viability is often questionable when supply needs are limited to a few hours per week.
+The research takes into account special requirements of different regions due to different geographical, climatic and economic conditions.
+Especially in rural areas with low population density and limited network capacities, the development of infrastructures for alternative fuels is a challenge.
+Economic efficiency is often questionable when the need for care is limited to a few hours per week.

 Technological challenges

-The CCP project involves selected partners from industry and research, including Deggendorf Institute of Technolgogy (Germany), AVL List (Austria), Salzburg Research Forschungsgesellschaft mbH (Austria), FENECON GmbH(Germany), Urban Software Institute GmbH(Germany), HyCentA Research GmbH (Austria), ASKI Industrie-Elektronik GmbH(Austria), Livolt Ltd (Israel), Yeruham Local Council (Israel), Energie Kompass GmbH (Austria) and Bwv its GmbH (Switzerland).
+Selected partners from industry and research are participating in the CCP project, including Deggendorf Institute of Technolgogy (Germany), AVL List (Austria), Salzburg Research Forschungsgesellschaft mbH (Austria), FENECON GmbH (Germany), Urban Software Institute GmbH (Germany), HyCentA Research GmbH (Austria), ASKI Industrie-Elektronik GmbH (Austria), Livolt Ltd (Israel), Yeruham Local Council (Israel), Energie Kompass GmbH (Austria) and Bwv its GmbH (Switzerland).

 OpenEMS - Open Source Energy Management System

 OpenEMS is a modular platform for energy management applications.
-The system wasGER developed to control, monitor and integrate energy storage systems with renewable energy generators and complementary devices and services.
+The system is designed to control, monitor and integrate energy storage systems with renewable energy generators and complementary devices and services.
 The software is published as open source.

 Completed research projects